FBI director says gunman at Trump rally searched for info on JFK assassination

 Lee Harvey Oswald is the gunman who shot former President John F. Kennedy in Dallas, Texas, in 1963.

-Wray’s testimony comes 11 days after the attempt on Trump’s life.
-He said the FBI still has found no indication of a motive or political ideology for Crooks, but he did fill in some of the details about him and the timeline ahead of the shooting.
+In his testimony, which comes 11 days after the attempt on Trump’s life, Wray filled in some of the details about the gunman and the timeline ahead of the shooting.

+The FBI has gained access to Crooks' digital devices, Wray said, but investigators still have not found anything that points to a motive or political ideology.

+"Having said that, it does appear fairly clear that he was interested in public figures more broadly and, I think this is important, starting somewhere around July 6 or so, he became very focused on former president Trump and this rally,” he told lawmakers.

 Investigators believe Crooks visited the site of the Butler rally on three occasions, Wray said.